 Students must demonstrate outstanding studentship, which includes modeling of high standards and respect for teachers, fellow students and the facilities.
 Talent Grant students are chosen through auditions by the dance faculty to serve as role models in the program.
 Talent Grants pay tuition for 12 credits and are awarded in Winter term and continued into Spring term if all of the criteria are met.

 Curious which Dance class to take first?

 If you are new to dance/movement you will want to begin with Dance Basics and may want to consider taking Pilates, Meditation in Motion, or Fluid Yoga.
 If you have had 2 or more years of dance training in ballet, contemporary or jazz in the last two years, or recent experience in athletics, cheerleading, or dance team you should begin at the Dance 2 level.
 During the first week of the term the Dance instructors will be assessing to make sure you are placed at the appropriate levels.
 If you have concerns, you can speak directly with your instructors regarding placement at that time.
+If you have questions or concerns, contact Bonnie Simoa.
 Auditions are not required for classes.